-It is the study of Economics grounded on the intentional analysis.
-Most economists today concentrate on the positive economic analysis, which follows what is and what has been materialising in an economy as the rationality for any statement about the upcoming days.
+It is the study of economics grounded on the intentional analysis.
+Today most economists concentrate on the positive economic analysis, which follows what is and what has been materialising in an economy as the rationality for any statement about the upcoming days.
 Positive economics stands in contradiction to normative economics, which uses value discernment.

 What is Normative Economics?

 Normative economics is an outlook on economics that contemplates normative or ideologically dictatorial, discernment toward economic enhancement, statements, investment projects and framework.
 Disparate to positive economics, which depends on intentional data analysis, normative economics decisively solicitude itself with value discernment and statements of ‘what has to be’ rather than certitude based on cause-and-effect declarations.

 Normative economics manifests ideological judgement about what may be the outcome in an economic pursuit if public policy changes are made.

 |Meaning||A part of economics grounded on information and certainty is positive economics.||A part of economics grounded on values, perspectives, and discernment is normative economics.|